wp-papi/wp-papi.github.io/src/docs/upgrade-guide.md

 ### Meta method in page type classes

-In Papi 3 we remove `page_type` and `option_type`, this is because we would have one way to name the meta method instead of multiple.
+In Papi 3 we remove `page_type` and `option_type`, this is because we think that one name is better than multiple.
 With string replace you can replace all your `page_type` and `option_type` with `meta` and you're page types should work with Papi 3.

 ### Remove method in page type classes